SAP/fundamental-styles/docs/pages/components/panel.md

 ## Fixed Panel
 Fixed panels are useful for grouping custom content.
 They include headers and info toolbars.
-To create fixed panel, add `--fixed` modifier.
+To create a fixed panel, add the `--fixed` modifier.

 {% capture fixed-panel %}
 <div class="fd-new-panel fd-new-panel--fixed">